nest-desktop/nest-desktop/docs/deployer/deploy-docker.rst

 .. rubric:: Configurations in :code:`docker-compose.yml`

-Here, you can find details of configuration file.
+Here, you can find the details of the configuration file.

 +----------------+------------------------------------+
 | image          | Get docker image from Docker Hub   |